xlts-dev/angularjs-angular-hybrid-angular-cli/README.md

 ## Caveats found so far

-- Different `selector` formatting and conversions between AngularJS and Angular.
+- Different `selector` formatting and conversions between [XLTS for AngularJS](https://xlts.dev/angularjs) and [Angular](https://angular.io).
 It depends on which framework refers to the component, not which framework compiled the component.
-  - AngularJS referring to any component: `appComponent`
+  - XLTS for AngularJS referring to any component: `appComponent`
     - I.e. to use `<app-angularjs>` in `index.html`, it's defined as [`selector: appAngularjs`](https://github.com/Splaktar/angularjs-angular-material-hybrid-demo/blob/862bedffaae3e7a856b3c8e547dc9cc2d5551e4f/src/app/angularjs/app-angularjs.component.ts#L2)
   - Angular referring to any component: `app-component`
     - I.e. to use `<ng1-tabs>` in `app.component.html`, it's defined as [`selector: 'ng1-tabs'`](https://github.com/Splaktar/angularjs-angular-material-hybrid-demo/blob/862bedffaae3e7a856b3c8e547dc9cc2d5551e4f/src/app/angularjs/tabs.component.ts#L5)
 - ngUpgrade projects that work on StackBlitz, don’t work in the CLI and vice versa.

-### Minification-friendly AngularJS Code
+### Minification-friendly XLTS for AngularJS Code

 - Enable `strictDi` to help you catch issues early:
   - `angular.bootstrap(rootElement, [appAngularjsModule.name], { strictDi: true });`